theanuraggupta/Simple-Contact-List-Form-With-Controls-Being-Fetched-Dynamically-From-JSON-Using-AngularJs/README.md

 # Development Run
 Just open ContactList.html in any browser

-FYI - All the button click features are working with a hard coded JSON array.
+FYI - All the button click functionalities worked on a hard coded JSON array.

 # Screenshots